GTmetrix Performance Blog

 The WP Rocket Dashboard.

-Go through each of these sections and configure the following:
+To further optimize your website performance, go through each of these sections and configure the following:

-b) File Optimization
+a) File Optimization

 In this section, you can additionally optimize your CSS and JS files for improved performance.